w-decker/DevERP-Simplified/functions/readme.md

 Below are two examples of implementing this function.

 ```
-dev_subs2run(subjects, 'UI') % This calls the UI.
+dev_subs2run('UI') % This calls the UI.

-dev_subs2run(subjects, 'start', 1, 'end', 15) % This tells that analysis pipeline to only run files 1 though 15.
+dev_subs2run('start', 1, 'end', 15) % This tells that analysis pipeline to only run files 1 though 15.
 ```

 Additional details and information necessary to understanding this function are also located in **additional resources** folder.